metaline/activecampaign-sdk/README.md

 Check the ActiveCampaign [documentation](https://developers.activecampaign.com/v3/reference) for the other APIs.

-### Works with the Result object
+### Work with the Result object

-Client method calls always return a `Result` object, that it’s a simple value object:
+All Client methods return a `Result` object, that it’s a simple value object:

 ```php
 if ($result->isSuccessful()) {